barumau/pandunia/eng/pandunia-eng.md

 be sam rupa - resemble (be like)
 be sel - should (ought)
 be sona - sleep
-be suka - like (enjoy, be fond of)
 be supra - surpass (go over)
 be tam - covet
 be tele loka - teleport